 For over 20 years, we have been offering high-quality outdoor experiences to school programs from Virginia, Maryland, and the Washington D.C.
 Area.
 Just tell us a little bit about your goals for the trip and we will take care of the rest.

-Depending on your goals, you will choose between our rustic 150 acre “Mountain Campus” in Luray, with easy access to the river and trails, or our more established 350 acre “Horizons Campus” in Harrisonburg, which boasts a full equestrian program, on-site lake and beautiful cabin villages.
+Depending on your goals, we will match you with a beautiful cabin village that meets the needs of your group.
 You will also get to choose some of the many activities we offer in outdoor adventure, team building, and environmental education.
 The options and combinations you choose keep things exciting year to year.

 We have an awesome team of full-time staff that specialize in designing programs for K-12 school groups.
 Just contact us and we will put together a schedule and quote for your trip.Activities Packing List Facilities & Lodging